faisalqureshi/webify/manual/introduction.md

 - All other files are copied as is.

 Information stored in yaml files is available as the rendering context (for mustache or jinja renderers).
-The rendering context for each markdown file is constructed usiing information found in:
+The rendering context for each markdown file is constructed using information found in:

 - [A] Yaml files in ancestor folders (up to the root directory); and
 - [C] Yaml files in the current folder; and